VLucet/rgrassdoc/cran-comments.md

 * Mac OS (on GitHub Actions), R 4.0.3
 * ubuntu 20.04 (on GitHub Actions), R 4.0.3 & devel

+## Comments

+For this package, the examples of the function man() are wrapped in dontrun{}, and the tests are skipped on CRAN due to the fact that the package is meant to be ran interactively, because its main function is to use the Viewer pane in RStudio (or a browser window).

 ## R CMD check results

   Maintainer: ‘Valentin Lucet <valentin.lucet@gmail.com>’